robotframework/statuschecker/README.rst

     process_output('infile.xml', 'outfile.xml')

 If an output file is not given, the input file is edited in place.
+If you want to get a log and a report, you need to use the Rebot tool separately afterwards.

 Defining expected test status
 -----------------------------

-By default, all test cases are expected to *PASS* and have no message.
-Changing the expected status to *FAIL* is done by having the word ``FAIL`` (in uppercase) somewhere in the test case documentation.
+By default, all tests are expected to *PASS* and have no message.
+Changing the expected status to *FAIL* is done by having the word ``FAIL`` (case-sensitive) somewhere in the test documentation.
 The expected error message must then follow the ``FAIL`` marker.

-For robotframework version 4 you can also change the expected status to *SKIP* by adding the word ``SKIP`` in the test case documentation.
-Like Fail, the expected skip message must follow the word ``SKIP``.
+If the test is expected to be skipped, you can change the expected status to *SKIP* by adding the word ``SKIP`` in the documentation.
+Also in this case the expected message must follow the marker.
-If a test documentation contains the words ``FAIL`` and ``SKIP``, ``SKIP`` will be ignored and the expected status will be *FAIL*.

 If a test is expected to *PASS* with a certain message, the word ``PASS`` must be added to its documentation explicitly and the expected message given after that.

-If a message check should happen in test setup or teardown, that check must be prefixed with ``SETUP`` or ``TEARDOWN`` word.

 The expected message can also be specified as a regular expression by prefixing it with ``REGEXP:``.
 The specified regular expression